atamahjoubfar/docker-quickstart-cheatsheet/README.md

 ```
 Make sure that you are in the directory of the `Dockerfile`, when running it as above.
 A sample `Dockerfile` is provided in this repository.

-Once you have a docker image that you want to save it on docker hub, make an account there, and back in the terminal login with:
+Once you have a Docker image that you want to save it on Docker Hub, make an account there, and back in the terminal login with:
 ```Bash
 docker login
 ```